sjanhunen/dokimazo/papers/one-question.rst

    [Isa 61:1 KJV] 1 The Spirit of the Lord GOD [is] upon me; because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to [them that are] bound;

 This is how Christ described His own ministry.
 His ministry was to those who were the brokenhearted under the Old Covenant.
 The cry of David's heart was answered in the Son of David, Jesus Christ.
 A broken heart is an open heart.
 Psalm 129:23 - "Search me and know my heart".
 David is saying, God my heart is open to you.

+David would identify with Romans 7.
+And he was longing for Romans 8.

 Old Covenant: The Law was an encounter with the Word of God.
 More than burnt offerings and sacrifices, the Lord desired a broken heart and a broken spirit.
 In fact, this was the intended outcome of the Law.
 The alternative outcome was a blinded, hardened heart that wasn't touched by God.
 Only two responses are possible to the Law: being broken or being blinded.